MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 As in the article, we will use [Filtlong](https://github.com/rrwick/Filtlong) and [Porechop](https://github.com/rrwick/Porechop) for quality and adapter trimmming of the nanopore reads.

 As we have quite a lot of data, trimming also takes a while.
 Submitting it as batch job means we can use more resources and the job shoud also run faster.
-Make a batch job script using the example.
+Make a batch job script using the example and store the batch job script under `scripts`.
 But remember to check all file paths before you submit the job.

 ```bash
 #!/bin/bash -l